Flight-Free-UK/flight_free_uk_website/source/posts_travel/six-weeks-in-britain.html.markdown

 Trying not to sound too much like a travel agent, mainly that there are so many more adventures to be had here in the UK than I’d ever realised.
 So many things I’d presumed were only available in more exotic destinations are available right here on our doorstep.
 A lot of the scenery is far more stunning than I expected, and I’ve still never even stepped foot in Ireland!
 There’s so much more to discover.

-> “So many things I’d presumed were only available in more exotic destinations are available right here on our doorstep.”
+> So many things I’d presumed were only available in more exotic destinations are available right here on our doorstep.

 I could easily have spent the six weeks just walking or Munro-bagging or surfing or learning a couple of new extreme sports – I’ve hardly scratched the surface of all there is to do.

 I think we overlook Britain when we’re planning our holidays, but my trip turned out to be even better than I’d hoped.
 The weather was surprisingly good too, and some sunburn even managed to sneak through my factor 50+.
 It was great to do nearly all of it by train, by bike, or on my own two feet.

-#### Ample adventures accomplished and many memories made, and all without it costing the earth.
+##### Ample adventures accomplished and many memories made, and all without it costing the earth.

 *Written by Eddie Latimer.
 You can read more from Eddie [here](/post/sorry-boss-i-ve-given-up-flying).*